-The fifth step is to adapt the posture of the dummy to your desired the position of 2D IR-TRACCs in your car by using the preprocessor of your choice.
+Here is an example to adapt the posture of the dummy to your desired position of 2D IR-TRACCs in your car by using the preprocessor of your choice.
 The same as the second step, you should not take care of penetrating parts and highly distorted elements.
 Save this dummy model also to a separate file.